 Fun New Ways to Cook Sweet Potatoes

 Compared to white potatoes, sweet potatoes offer more Vitamin A and Calcium and have a sweeter taste that will appeal to little taste buds.
 They can be served in a number of kid-friendly ways including baked sweet potato fries, mashed sweet potatoes, or cooked and sprinkled with cinnamon.
 Surprisingly enough, you can toss and combine sweet potatoes to nearly every traditional family dish, here are a few examples of where to start.

 Get Kids Involved!

 It’s also a good idea to ask young kids to help you shop and choose the vegetables they would like to try.
+Farmers’ markets often have varieties of produce in interesting and exciting colors that kids will have fun discovering!
 They may show an interest in a new food that you never considered for them.